UltronFondationDev/swap-core/README.md

 npm test
 ```

-## Verify Bytecode
+## Verify Contract Bytecode

-The compiled bytecode is stored in the `./bytecode` directory.
-To compile it manually, you should
-run the corresponding task below for a checked contract.
-The task will fetch a contract's bytecode
-from the respective address in the Ultron mainnet and will compile its source code into bytecode
-locally.
-Both remote and local bytecode is saved into the `./build` directory with the respective
+The already compiled bytecode is stored in the `./bytecode` directory.
+To verify it, you should run the an NPM script below.
+Both remote and local bytecode is saved into the `./build` directory with the respective filename.
-filename.

 ```
 # UniswapV2Factory Contract